savonet/liquidsoap/doc/content/metadata.md

 Map metadata
 ------------
-The `map_metadata` operator applies a specified function to transform each metadata chunk of a stream.
+The `metadata.map` operator applies a specified function to transform each metadata chunk of a stream.
 It can be used to add or decorate metadata, but is also useful in more complex cases.